ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/README.md

 To make this demo easily reproducible, the public SAP Gateway demo system [E5]( https://blogs.sap.com/2017/12/05/new-sap-gateway-demo-system-available/) is used.

 Ideally this first demo is an inspiration for more advanced Microsoft Modern Workplace integration demos.
-For examaple creating a Teams based chatbot to communicate with SAP would be one idea.
+For example creating a Teams based chatbot to communicate with SAP would be one scenario.

 ![Architecture]( https://github.com/ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/blob/master/Architekture.png)